genome/ptero-apis/auth.md

     - Invalid `Authorization` header.

 ### PATCH /v1/clients/(id)
-Requires [HTTP Basic authentication][3] of the user.
+Requires API key authentication of an administrative user.
 Used directly by administrative users to update or invalidate a client and all access tokens and authorization codes associated with it.

 ## User API
 This section describes API endpoints for managing user credentials.

 ### POST /v1/api-keys
 Requires [HTTP Basic authentication][3] of the user.
 Used directly by users to generate a new API key for themselves.
 Invalidates existing API keys, but not the access tokens or authorization codes associated with them.

 ### PATCH /v1/api-keys/(key)
-Requires [HTTP Basic authentication][3] of the user.
+Requires [HTTP Basic authentication][3] of the user to whom the API Key belongs, or API key authentication of an administrative user.
 Used directly by users and administrative users to revoke a key and the access tokens and authorization codes associated with it.

 ### PATCH /v1/users/(id)
-Requires [HTTP Basic authentication][3] of the user.
+Requires API key authentication of an administrative user.
 Used directly by administrative users to revoke all API keys, access tokens and authorization codes associated with a user.

 <!-- References -->